-If you’re heading abroad this year, chances are you’ll be renting a car to help you get around, or even making the trip in your own vehicle.
+If you’re heading abroad this summer, chances are you’ll be renting a car to help you get around, or even making the trip in your own vehicle.

 However, it can be easy to get caught out by unfamiliar driving laws, especially when some are so different from the rules in the UK.
 So, we’re rounding up some of the most unusual driving laws from around the world, so you don’t get caught out on your travels.